Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Introduction and main results

 \item An additional strengthening is when $a=0$ and $\rho < \infty$.
 In this case, Theorem~\ref{Tmain} holds for all smooth functions, not merely real analytic ones as in Lemma~\ref{Lhorn}(1). \end{enumerate}

-All of these strengthenings, including Proposition~\ref{Pvariants} which encompasses all of the previously known versions, are why we call Theorem~\ref{Tmain} a `master theorem'.

-There is also a fifth point of significance: the key tool in proving Theorem~\ref{Tmain} is an explicit matrix identity for the derivative of a certain determinant; see Theorem~\ref{Phorn} below.
-This result explains how/why Schur polynomials naturally arise from the study of \textit{arbitrary} smooth preservers, not just entrywise polynomial maps as in \cite{BGKP-fixeddim, KT} -- and at all points $a \in \R$ (not just $a=0$ as in \cite{BGKP-fixeddim, KT}).
+Theorem~\ref{Tmain} is proved using a novel connection between analysis and symmetric function theory -- an explicit closed-form expression for the derivatives of a certain determinant, which mixes calculus, matrix algebra, and symmetric function theory.
+This is our second main theorem, and it shows how Schur polynomials arise naturally in the entrywise calculus, from considering (Cauchy-type) determinants for \textit{arbitrary} sufficiently differentiable maps, not just polynomial maps as in \cite{BGKP-fixeddim, KT} -- and at all $a \in \R$ (not just $a=0$ as in \cite{BGKP-fixeddim, KT}):